smikitky/utrad-werewolf/packages/docs/docs/install.md

   - Google
   - Mail/Password: Enable "Email link (passwordless sign-in)" option

+- Navigate to the "Authentication &gt; Settings" section, and find the "Authorized domains" setting.
+Add the domain Netlify uses to publish your site (`<your-site-name>.netlify.app`).

 - Navigate to the "Project settings &gt; Overview" section.
 You can find the "App" you created before.
 And there you can see the `firebaseConfig` data that looks like this:

   ```js